coffebar/neovim-project/README.md

   -- "partial" - follow symlinks before any matching operators (*, ?, [])
   -- "none" or false or nil - do not follow symlinks follow_symlinks = "full",
+  -- Enable per-branch session management
+  -- When true, sessions are stored separately for each git branch -- Switching branches will automatically save current session and load branch-specific session -- Requires git to be installed in the system per_branch_sessions = false,
+  -- Enable debug logging
+  -- When true, logs debug information to ~/.local/share/nvim/neovim-project-debug.log -- Useful for troubleshooting plugin behavior debug_logging = false,

   -- Overwrite some of Session Manager options session_manager_opts = {